dlueth/qoopido.demand/README.md

 - state information and actual value are kept separate in localStorage for faster access
 - only state information needs to be JSON.parsed
 - relative paths can/will be resolved relative to an eventual parent module
-- support for handling modules, legacy scripts, bundles (concatenated scripts), CSS and JSON included
+- support for handling modules, legacy scripts, bundles (concatenated scripts like from [jsdelivr](https://github.com/jsdelivr/jsdelivr#load-multiple-files-with-single-http-request)), CSS and JSON included
 - additional custom handlers can be added easily
 - support for "probes" which are similar to require.js "shims", yet more flexible
 - support for "patterns" which are mostly equivalent to require.js "paths"